Special Relativity -- Applications to astronomy and the accelerator physics

-The main facts which a theory of stellar aberration in the earth-based frame of reference must explain are (1) the annual apparent motion of the fixed stars about their locations and (2) the null apparent aberration of rotating binary systems.
-We presented here a theory which accounts for all these, and in addition gives new results.
-We demonstrated that the aberration of light is a complex phenomenon which must be branched out into a number of varieties according to their origin.
-These branching out takes place depending on what is the cause of aberration - whether it is a jump in the velocity (relative to the fixed stars) of the observer or of the light source.
-Aberration could undergo further splitting - depending on the physical influence of the optical instrument on the measurement.
-According to our interpretation, there are many kinds of aberration and the stellar aberration in the earth-based frame is only one of these.
-We demonstrated that all earth-based experiments can be explained on the basis of the effect of the measuring instrument (i.e. physical influence of the telescope on the measurement) and the acceleration of traveling earth-based observer relative to the fixed stars.
+In the geocentric frame of reference, stellar aberration is independent of the star's speed and originates solely from the observer's motion relative to the Sun.
+According to our interpretation, there are multiple types of aberration, with stellar aberration in the Earth-based frame being just one of them.
+We have demonstrated that all Earth-based experiments can be explained by two factors: the effect of the measuring instrument (i.e., the physical influence of the telescope on the measurement) and the acceleration of the Earth-based observer relative to the fixed stars.